astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

 </ul>

 #### &emsp;Back-end:
-- After running the command `dotnet test`, if the tests pass the test window will look like this
+- After running the command `dotnet test`, if the tests pass the test window will look similar to below
 <br>
 <img src="DocumentationImages/DotnetTestsPassIteration2.PNG">
 <br>
 <ul>
+    <li>ApiJsonTest contains methods for testing getting information from the Cheetah API swagger json
-    <li>AreaServiceTest contains methods for getting information from the database
+    <li>CollectionServiceTest contains methods to test getting information from the database
     <li>EndpointServiceTest contains methods for putting description edits into the database
     <li>FormDataControllerTest contains methods for testing the email sending configurations
     <li>LoginServiceTest contains methods for testing the verifications of users who log into our app